 A Role Playing Game

 Kris Boudreau, Paris Fletcher Distinguished Professor, Department of Humanities and Arts, Worcester Polytechnic Institute

-Come discover how role-playing games can be an exciting tool for minds-on, hands-on, inquiry-based learning experiences at your institution or in your classroom.
-Discover and participate in a role-playing game designed by WPI students and faculty that simulates a “wicked problem” from 19th-century Worcester, MA.
-Participants will learn about and test a role-playing game that gives equal weight to science, engineering, and the humanities (history, theatre, philosophy, literature), creating a multi-disciplinary STEM experience.
-We will spend some time on student learning outcomes and different assignments designed to teach information literacy, problem definition, negotiations, urban history, and engineering.
-Learn how you can access to the game for use in your teaching or how you can use it as a model for developing a role-playing game specific to your teaching environment.
+Educators discovered how role-playing games can be an exciting tool for minds-on, hands-on, inquiry-based learning experiences at their institutions or in their classrooms.
+They participated in a role-playing game designed by WPI students and faculty that simulates a “wicked problem” from 19th-century Worcester, MA.
+Educators learned about and test a role-playing game that gives equal weight to science, engineering, and the humanities (history, theatre, philosophy, literature), creating a multi-disciplinary STEM experience.
+They spent some time on student learning outcomes and different assignments designed to teach information literacy, problem definition, negotiations, urban history, and engineering.
+Attendees gained access to the game for use in their teaching, and learned how they can use it as a model for developing a role-playing game specific to their teaching environment.